OS2mo/os2mo/docs/dev/triggers.rst

         'event_type': Trigger.Event.ON_AFTER,
         'request': {}, # the object that was received by the handler 'request_type': RequestType.EDIT,
-        'uuid': '' # the uuid of the object being manipulated 'result': '' # the result that is to be sent back to the client }
+        'result': '' # the result that is to be sent back to the client 'role_type': '' # role_type of the request 'uuid': '' # the uuid of the object being manipulated }

 A customer module example